DimitriKenne/adaptive-poly-image-processing/README.md

 ## **1\.
 Project Overview**

-This repository provides a robust framework for performing adaptive image reconstruction using bivariate polynomial approximations.
+This repository provides a robust framework for performing adaptive image approximation using bivariate polynomial.
 The image is recursively subdivided into segments based on a defined error criterion.
 For each terminal segment, polynomial coefficients are computed, effectively compressing the image information.
 These coefficients can then be used to reconstruct the image, potentially at higher resolutions.
-Furthermore, the error maps generated during this reconstruction process are utilized for various edge detection strategies.
+Furthermore, the error maps generated during this approximation process are utilized for various edge detection strategies.

 ## **2\.
 Features**

-* **Adaptive Image Reconstruction:** Dynamic segmentation of images based on local approximation errors, using a quadtree-like subdivision strategy.
+* **Adaptive Image Approximation:** Dynamic segmentation of images based on local approximation errors, using a quadtree-like subdivision strategy.
 * **Polynomial Approximation:** Utilizes various interpolation node methods (full-mesh, Leja, Fekete, Padua) and polynomial bases (Monomial, Chebyshev) for approximating image segments.
 * **Parallel Processing:** Leverages Python's multiprocessing module to accelerate segment approximation across multiple CPU cores.
 * **Resolution Enhancement:** Reconstructs images at higher resolutions from their compact polynomial coefficient representation, without requiring additional high-resolution source data.
 * **Error-Based Edge Detection:** Detects image edges by analyzing the error maps resulting from the polynomial approximation, offering various combination strategies (e.g., maximum error, weighted sum of errors) and thresholding methods.
 * **Comprehensive Visualization:** Generates a suite of high-quality plots for detailed analysis, including:
   * Original and Reconstructed Images
-  * Actual Reconstruction Error Heatmaps
+  * Actual approximation Error Heatmaps
-  * Reconstruction with Segmentation Boundaries
+  * approximation with Subdivision Boundaries
   * Segment Error Heatmaps
   * Statistical plots: Error Distribution, Depth vs. Segment Count, Segment Size Distribution.
   * Comparison Plots for different Edge Detection Strategies and their raw error maps.
-* **Computational Performance Analysis:** Includes a dedicated script to measure and compare the execution time and approximation quality of different polynomial approximation node generation methods during full image reconstruction.
+* **Computational Performance Analysis:** Includes a dedicated script to measure and compare the execution time and approximation quality of different polynomial approximation node generation methods during full image approximation.
 * **Overleaf Export Utility:** A utility script to automatically create copies of generated result plots with shortened, Overleaf-compatible filenames.

 ## **3\.
 Project Structure**
 ```
 .
-├── config/                     \# Configuration files for reconstruction and edge detection parameters
+├── config/                     \# Configuration files for approximation and edge detection parameters
 │   ├── \_\_init\_\_.py             \# Makes config a Python package
 │   ├── config\_detector.py      \# Edge detection specific configurations
-│   └── config\_reconstructor.py \# Image reconstruction specific configurations
+│   └── config\_reconstructor.py \# Image approximation specific configurations
 ├── docs/                       \# (Placeholder for additional documentation, if any)
 ├── images/                     \# Input images (e.g., Shepp\_Logan\_phantom.png, spiral.png)
 ├── overleaf\_exports/           \# \*\*(Generated \- untracked by Git)\*\* Exported plots/data with shortened filenames for Overleaf upload